ktoso/rx-wiki/Getting-Started.md

 $ mvn -f download-rxjava-pom.xml dependency:copy-dependencies
 ```

-That command downloads `rxjava-core-*.jar` and its dependencies into `./target/dependency/`.
+That command downloads `rxjava-*.jar` and its dependencies into `./target/dependency/`.

 You need Java 6 or later.